ESD Diploma

 Cooperation partner:

-In this module, therefore, the first step is to create an awareness of the importance of insects for our lives and the ecosystem.
-In addition, the children are given initial opportunities for action to actively combat mass mortality.
+In this module, the first step is therefore to create an awareness of the importance of insects for our lives and the ecosystem.
+In addition, the children are given the first possibilities for action to actively combat the mass extinction.

-The nature parks offer various guided tours on the subject area, where students can learn about the special features of bees and insects through direct experience in the school environment.
+The nature parks offer various guided tours on the subject area, where pupils can learn about the special features of bees and insects through direct experience in the school environment.

 Furthermore, the children could gain important experience through experts from NABU or regional beekeepers to become aware of the relevance of bees, birds and insects for humans and the ecosystem.

-The Agricultural Service offers a thematic teaching unit on the subject and organizes excursions.
+The Agriculture Department offers a thematic teaching unit on the subject and organises excursions.

-Module 5: Waste and plastic avoidance as well as upcycling - For a clean nature and oceans
+Module 5: Waste and plastic avoidance and upcycling - For a clean nature and oceans

 Sustainable Development Goals (SDG's):